Wayne Newton: Mr. Las Vegas

 On May 23, 1989, Newton's live stage show was broadcast as a pay-per-view event called Wayne Newton Live in Concert.
 Newton did not perform his trademark songs "Danke Schoen" or "Red Roses for a Blue Lady"; however, he closed the show with a special finale of "MacArthur Park" which culminated with an onstage rainfall.

 On December 12, 1992, Newton hit No. 1 on the Cashbox Pop and Country charts with an Elvis-inspired song "The Letter."
 Controversy swirled around this chart feat as "The Letter" did not chart at all on Billboard's authoritative Hot 100 chart, Adult Contemporary chart, or "Bubbling Under" chart.
 It did not make the Radio & Records chart either.
-This marked the first and only time in history that a record hit #1 on the Cashbox Top 100 chart yet failed to chart on Billboards Hot 100.
+This marked the first and only time in history that a record hit No. 1 on the Cashbox Top 100 chart yet failed to chart on Billboards Hot 100.

-During the 1990s, Newton began performing at other casinos as their headliner, including Bally's, Caesars Palace, and MGM Grand Las Vegas.
+In the 1990s, Newton began performing at other casinos as their headliner, including Bally's, Caesars Palace, and MGM Grand Las Vegas.
 Newton performed his 25,000th solo show in Las Vegas in 1994.
 In 1999, Newton signed a 10-year-deal with the Stardust, calling for Newton to perform there 40 weeks out of the year for six shows a week in a showroom named after him.
 The "headliner-in-residence" deal was the first of its kind.
 In 2005, in preparation for the eventual demolition of the Stardust Casino, the deal was amicably terminated.
 His last show at the Stardust was on April 20, 2005.
 In his final performance at the Stardust, Newton sang nearly his entire repertoire and songs of other Vegas mainstays as well.
 During the summer of 2005, Newton began a 30-show stint that summer at the Las Vegas Hilton.